encord-team/frontend-assignment/README.md

 such as images and videos.

 To demonstrate your skills in this area we would like you to create a playable tetris game within the browser!
-We are looking for you to spend around 4hrs on this so you have these constraints:
+We are looking for you to spend around 4 hours on this task, and so have placed the following constraints:

 - The available shapes are the 7 standard tetronimos:

   <img src="./assets/pieces.png" width="300px" />

-- There is a tetris grid of 10 columns wide and 20 rows tall with a "start game" button at the top:
+- The game is played on a grid of 10 columns wide and 20 rows tall with a "start game" button at the top:

   <img src="./assets/grid.png" width="200px" />

-- When the "start game" button is pressed a tetronimo at random is released from the top left corder of the grid:
+- When the "start game" button is pressed, the game begins and a tetronimo at random is released from the top left corder of the grid:

   <img src="./assets/piece-released.png" width="200px" />